arviz-devs/GSoD/2021/viz_evaluation.md

 * Analysis of available and missing visualizations

   Evaluate which visualizations should be present in ArviZ but are not.
-  Each visualization list how it would serve ArviZ's goal and some degree of addition priority, not necessarily a ranking, could be binning missing visualizations in 3-4 high-low priority categories.
+  For each visualization we should get a description of how it would serve ArviZ's goal and some degree of addition priority, not necessarily a ranking, could be binning missing visualizations in 3 or 4 high to low priority categories.

 * Analysis of current defaults